Bouřňák: Origin of the name

 The German and Czech name of the mountain come from the severe storms (Czech bouře, German Sturmer) that occur here.

 Views

 The views are very rewarding.
 To the north it is somewhat obscured by the crest of the Ore Mountains, but the views to the south, east and west are impressive.
-Over 206 towns and villages may be seen from the summit, from Ústí to Most.
+Over 206 towns and villages may be seen from the summit, from Ústí nad Labem to Most.
 In the distance Ještěd, Říp in front of Prague, the Křivoklátsko Woods, the Doupov Mountains and Kahleberg may be made out.

 Location and surrounding area

 The Bouřňák lies in the Ore Mountains in Moldava municipal territory, 10 km northwest of Teplice and 10 km southwest of Altenberg on a prominent escarpment of the Ore Mountains.
-At the foot of the mountain is village of Mikulov and the town of Hrob.
+At the foot of the mountain is the village of Mikulov and the town of Hrob.
 Immediately next to the shoulder of the mountain, on the crest of the Ore Mountain ridge, is the village of Nové Město (a part of Moldava), today purely a resort.